Paolucci85/fizzbuzz/README.md

 **However, it should continue on up to 1000.**

-**Remember: case matters!** This project will be automatically graded, and computers are very literal!
+**Remember: case matters!** This project will be automatically graded, and computers are very literal!# fizzbuzz
+# fizzbuzz